WARNING: Spoiler alert

 Her ordeal was followed by several weeks of severe abdominal cramps and blood clots, health risks Planned Parenthood never warned her about when they gave her the RU-486 abortion pill couched in professional-sounding assurances that she'd be just fine.

-Thankfully, the story does not end there and, as Bratcher has said in various media interviews, the movie is about mercy and forgiveness, not judgement and condemnation.
+Thankfully, the story does not end there and, as Bratcher has said in various media interviews, the movie is about mercy and forgiveness, not judgment and condemnation.
 Indeed it is, and though it's hard to watch at times, that spirit of mercy imbues the entire film from beginning to end.

 Johnson's story is horrible yet beautifully redemptive and hopeful.
 It's extra hopeful in that she was fortunate to find a good man in her second husband, Doug, a stay-at-home dad who I interviewed in the latest CP podcast, and with whom she's now expecting their eighth child.